 DAVID D. PIPER

 David Piper focuses his practice on complex and commercial litigation matters, bankruptcy and creditors’ rights, and proactive counseling in areas of emerging risk and opportunity.
-A shareholder in Keesal, Young & Logan’s (KYL) Long Beach office, David has obtained LexisNexis Martindale-Hubbell’s “AV® Preeminent™” Peer Review Rating, and was voted a “Rising Star of Southern California Law” by Law & Politics Magazine during all four years of his eligibility.
+A shareholder in Keesal, Young & Logan’s (KYL) Long Beach, San Francisco, and Seattle offices, David has obtained LexisNexis Martindale-Hubbell’s “AV® Preeminent™” Peer Review Rating, and was voted a “Rising Star of Southern California Law” by Law & Politics Magazine during all four years of his eligibility.

 David is a member of KYL’s Executive Committee, and he has been actively involved in leading the firm’s alternative pricing and technology initiatives since 2010.
 David regularly counsels clients and industry groups on issues related to emerging areas of risk and opportunity at the intersection of legal precedent and the promise of new technology.
 David has presented continuing legal education seminars and executive education on cybersecurity, risk management, distributed ledger technology and bankruptcy and creditor’s rights.

 In addition to counseling clients relative to their risk profile before litigation arises, David has broad experience in state trial and appellate courts, federal district courts, bankruptcy courts, bankruptcy appellate panels, and various arbitration forums (including the AAA and FINRA throughout California and the United States.
 His recent practice has been focused in the following areas:

 David is a member of the firm’s privacy and data security law practice and is certified by the International Association of Privacy Professionals in United States Privacy Law (CIPP/US).
 His work includes advising clients on navigating the increasingly complex framework of data security and privacy regulations in both planning and post-breach scenarios.

 Complex Business Litigation